augustoteixeira/comentarios/README.md

 Although one can copy their frontend easily from the browser, I didn't manage to find the backend.

 This is a Flask implementation of the backend.

+Create a file `config.py` with

+    PASSWORD = 'yoursecret'